DrakirL/DrakirL.github.io/p10/class/knight.md

 ### Level 1: Steeled Resolve
 When you make a Save, you can use any number of Actions to roll a d6 for each used Action and add them to your total.<br>
-If you have a Maneuver Die, you can roll it instead of the d6.
+If you have a Maneuver Die, you may roll that die instead of the d6.

 ### Level 1: "More Maneuvers"? *(Repeatable)*
 **Prerequisite:** *Combat Maneuvers*.<br>